 - For delicate surgeries or dissections, micro scissors are extremely practical.
 Most of these are spring scissors with fine tipped blades.

 - Needle holders, also known as needle forceps or needle drivers, are used in suturing during a surgical procedure.

-- Our sapphire blades are constructed from single crystal, synthetic sapphires (Al2O3).
+- Our micro blades are constructed from single crystal, synthetic sapphires (Al2O3).
 While not as hard as a diamond, they are still hundreds of times harder that steel razor blades.
 The durability of the blade guarantees a long operational life that exceeds 100 incisions.
 In addition, the blade and handle can be sterilized using any currently known procedure.

 - Surgical spoons or scoops are used for scraping or debriding tissue.
 A surgical spoon, curette or excavator can be used to remove pathologic tissue.